ClickHouse/ClickHouse/doc/build.md

 cd ClickHouse
 ```

-For development, switch to `master` branch.
+For development, switch to the `master` branch.
-For latest release candidate, switch to `testing` branch.
+For latest release candidate, switch to the `testing` branch.

 # Build ClickHouse